 The Eloqua app will create new contacts if they don't already exist in the Eloqua lead database.
 If the lead does exist, those contacts will be updated.

-Note: Lattice support custom fields on a contact object, but does not supports writing to Eloqua's custom object.
+Note: The CDP support custom fields on a contact object, but does not supports writing to Eloqua's custom object.

-The no of contacts can be different between what is synced in Eloqua vs. what was launched in Lattice.
+The number of contacts can be different between what is synced in Eloqua vs. what was launched in Lattice.

 Different Contacts in Lattice share the same email

-Eloqua does not support create leads with the same email id.
-If the campaign from Lattice contains contacts with the same email id, they will be deduped.
+Eloqua does not support create leads with the same email.
+If the campaign from the CDP contains contacts with the same email id, they will be deduped.

 Contact's Email is not a valid Email

 Eloqua automatically rejects leads that don't have a valid email.
-If a contact in Lattice has an invalid email, they will automatically be skipped from syncing to Eloqua.
-Users can see the no of contacts that has invalid email in the recommendation dashboard with-in the Eloqua App.
+If a contact in the CDP has an invalid email, they will automatically be skipped from syncing to Eloqua.
+Users can see the number of contacts that has invalid email in the recommendation dashboard with-in the Eloqua App.

 API and Conflicts with other integrations

-The Eloqua app from Lattice uses the Bulk API's from Eloqua.
+The Eloqua app from the CDP uses the Bulk APIs from Eloqua.
 These are efficient using 1API call per 100K contacts.